Do you know about the auspicious life of Austin Rudd?

 Rudd (1868-1929) was a music hall songwriter and performer.
 He was considered one of the nation’s greatest comedians.
 He was also a resident of Edgware Road for the majority of his successful career.

-Rudd was born and raised in Holborn on Lambs Conduit Street, which was close to Deacon’s Music Hall in Clerkenwell where he had his first performance at the age of 22.
-He was praised by London and Provincial Entr’acte for being a “comedian of decidedly modern stamp”. and so began the beginning of an illustrious 40 year career.
+Rudd was born and raised in Holborn on Lambs Conduit Street.
+This was close to Deacon’s Music Hall in Clerkenwell where he first performed at the age of 22.
+His act received praise from London and Provincial Entr’acte calling him a “comedian of decidedly modern stamp.”
+So began an illustrious 40 year career.

-Part of Rudd’s appeal to audiences and producers alike was his talent for writing, as well as performing the acts.
+Part of Rudd’s appeal to audiences and producers was his talent for writing as well as performing.
 He was the perfect one-man-show.